termehmohebbie/Deep-Learning/README.md

 * The "IS_SUCCESSFUL" column is target of this model.
 * During optimization attempts, different feature sets were used to understand their effects on the loss and accuracy.
+* For all optimization attempts "EIN" and "NAME" variables were removed.

 ##### Compiling, Training and Evaluating the Model